MicrosoftDocs/ATADocs/ATADocs/install-ata-step9-samr.md

    ![Add the service](./media/samr-add-service.png)

 3. The **ATA Service** (the ATA service created during installation) now has the proper privileges to perform SAM-R in the environment.

-> [!NOTE]
-> Before enforcing new policies, make sure that your environment remains secure, without impacting application compatibility by enabling and verifying your proposed changes in audit mode.

  For more information on SAM-R and Group Policy, see [Network access: Restrict clients allowed to make remote calls to SAM](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/network-access-restrict-clients-allowed-to-make-remote-sam-calls).